 Most builders will have a few different model homes or floor plans you choose from.
 You’ll be able to select the square footage, how many levels the house has, and the number of bedrooms and bathrooms.

-You’ll probably have more than one pre-construction meeting with your builder to discuss options and upgrades, but the initial sit-down to determine floor plan and core elements of your home is perhaps the most important.
+You’ll probably have more than one pre-construction meeting with your builder to discuss options and upgrades, but the initial sit-down to determine the floor plan and core elements of your home is perhaps the most important.

-If there’s a model home available to walk through, remember that this home is a showcase piece and will nearly always have the most swank upgrades available.
+If there’s a model home available to walk through, remember that this home is a showcase piece and will nearly always have the swankiest upgrades available.
 If you see something you like and you’re unsure of whether that particular material or fixture is the standard option, be sure to ask for clarification.

 Step 9: Choose standard items